scottbarnesg/smart_sec_cam/README.md

 ## Installing Dependences:
 The default pip version of OpenCV does not contain the required video capabilities.
-This requires the install to be compiled with ffmpeg, which can be accomplished by installing from source or using precompiled pip channel (below):
+This requires the install to be compiled with ffmpeg, which can be accomplished by installing from source or using precompiled anaconda channel (below):
 ```
 $ conda install -c conda-forge ffmpeg
 $ conda install -c conda-forge opencv